-Meeting Information
+General Meeting Information

-- Training and Experience will often be referred to as "T&E". - Authorized User(s) will often be referred to as "AU(s)". - Today's meeting is being transcribed by a court reporter. - All comments made today will be captured for the T&E docket (NRC-2018-0230) and for inclusion in our review. - If you speak a comment today, you do not need to again submit that same comment on Regulations.gov. - Oral and written comments have equal weight. - Comments will begin after the NRC presentation. - Press 1 on your phone.
+- In the room: Please sign in and handouts are available. - On the phone: Handouts available via Webinar, Meeting Notice, and Medical ToolKit Web site. - Training and Experience will often be referred to as "T&E". - Authorized User(s) will often be referred to as "AU(s)". - Today's meeting is being transcribed by a court reporter. - All comments made today will be captured on the T&E docket (NRC-2018-0230) and included in our review. - If you speak a comment today, you do not need to again submit that same comment on Regulations.gov. - Oral and written comments have equal weight.